LollipopXbiscuit/HELLODEAR/replit.md

 # Recent Changes

+## November 21, 2025
+- **Star Rarity System**: Added new Star (⭐) rarity tier positioned above Zenith in the rarity hierarchy
+  - Star characters only spawn in the main group chat (ID: -1002961536913) every 200 messages
+  - Added Star to all rarity emoji mappings and ordering lists throughout the codebase
+  - Star characters are excluded from regular spawn pools and appear only in the designated chat
+  - Updated `/rarity` command to display Star spawn information
+- **Retro Spawn Interval Update**: Changed Retro character spawn frequency from every 4000 messages to every 2000 messages
+  - Updated all documentation and help text to reflect new 2000-message interval
+  - Retro spawn logic in message_counter now triggers at 2000-message intervals
+- **/all Command**: Added new `/all` command to display collection progress across all rarities
+  - Shows owned vs total characters for each rarity tier
+  - Displays visual progress bars (10 blocks: ▰ filled, ▱ empty) with percentage completion
+  - Rarity order: Limited Edition, Star, Zenith, Retro, Mythic, Legendary, Epic, Rare, Uncommon, Common
+  - Format example: "🏵 Mythic: 57/249 ▰▰▱▱▱▱▱▱▱▱ 23%"

 ## September 30, 2025
 - **Video Detection Fix for URLs Without Extensions**: Fixed video detection to work with URLs that don't have file extensions (like cloudflare /dl/ links)
   - Changed all video detection checks from `is_video_url()` to `is_video_character()` across harem.py, inlinequery.py, and upload.py